bdamon/MuscleUS_Toolbox/README.md

 This work is covered under a [GNU General Public License](https://github.com/bdamon/MuscleUS_Toolbox/blob/master/LICENSE.md), v.
 3 or later.

 ## 3. MATLAB Requirements
 The functions have been tested using MATLAB v.
-2021 b, Reelase 2.
+2021 b, Release 2.
 The toolbox consists primarily of custom-written functions, but also calls MATLAB functions in the base package and the image processing toolbox.

 ## 4. Overview of a Typical Workflow
 ### A. Open the image using <i>read_dicom_us</i>.